 Your application for a licence will need to consider whether planning permission is required for the proposed licensed activity.
 You should contact the Planning Authority via email@example.com or telephone 0191 2115654 to discuss whether permission will be needed.
 Your application for a licence will not be processed until the planning issue has been decided.

-If you want to make a complaint about any dog breeding establishment, please contact us.
+If you want to make a complaint about any business activity involving the breeding of dogs that you may be concerned about, please contact us.

 If you feel we have failed to provide you with good service or are concerned about the progress of your application, please telephone the Trading Standards service.
 The Trading Standards service will endeavour to resolve any concerns you may have.